Save money on purchases and cash withdrawals abroad.

 Can I incur both fees?

 Yes.
-You should decline DCC if offered, and instead, always pay with local currency or use a credit card without foreign transaction fees.
+You should decline DCC if offered and instead pay with local currency or use a credit card without foreign transaction fees.

 Which credit card issuers are accepted in Singapore?

-American Express cards are probably accepted as much as Visa and Mastercard in Singapore.
-Discover cards, not so much.
+American Express cards are likely accepted as widely as Visa and Mastercard in Singapore.
+Discover cards, less so.
 But you can still find places with the Diners Club logo where you could pay with your Discover card.

 If you’re looking to make cash withdrawals, Citibank and DBS take Discover, while DBS and many smaller banks’ ATMs accept Amex cards.